sahithyasridhar/fa18-523-65/paper/paper.md

 :o: not yet reviewd

-:o: your paper was one of the paper that motivated us to send out a mail on reminding people to read the FAQ and do prope rmarkdown format using for example empty lines wher ethey need to be
+:o: your paper was one of the paper that motivated us to send out a mail on reminding people to read the FAQ and do prope rmarkdown format using for example empty lines where they need to be.
+We hoped you would have read the FAQ and applied to your paper.

 :o: also makrdoen requires a space after >

+:o: please review rules on when to use would, will and is

 ## Introduction